 FIG. 14.
-Example of the differential cross section of the breakup reaction as a function of the S value obtained at different conditions: with triggers 2 and 7 and with trigger 7 combined with narrower limits on the solid angle.
-The calculation within the coupled-channels potential CD Bonn $+ \Delta$ and the Coulomb force included is represented by a red dashed line.
-Full widths at half maximum (FWHM) of the presented distributions are collected in Table III.
+(Color online) Example of the differential cross section of the breakup reaction as a function of the S value obtained at different conditions: with triggers 2, 7 and with trigger 7 combined with narrower limits on the solid angle.
+The calculation within the coupled-channel potential CD Bonn+ Δ and the Coulomb force included is represented by a red dashed line.
+Full Widths at Half Maximum (FWHM) of the presented distributions are collected in Table III.